doublesymmetry/react-native-track-player/docs/docs/api/functions/queue.md

 | insertBeforeIndex | `number` | The index of the track that will be located immediately after the inserted tracks.
 Set it to `null` to add it at the end of the queue |

 ## `remove(tracks)`
 Removes one or more tracks from the queue.
+If the current track is removed, the next track will activated.
+If the current track was the last track in the queue, the first track will be activated.

 **Returns:** `Promise<void>`